connormac123/DataMining/R README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote to demonstrate the R language.}

-{Describe your purpose for writing this software.}
+For this project I wanted to be better at analizying large databases and finding trends in said data.
+I also wanted to present it in an organized fashion such as a line plot or bar graph.

+The software that I ended up writing was a program that emulated housing prices and interest rates. the rates are set in the program and the results display on a linegraph.

+The purpose for writing this program was to get a better idea on how to work with R and realize the potential of coding to research and analize data.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}